-This course is designed for students with average to above average reading and composition skills.
-Students become acquainted with a variety of authors from cultures not represented elsewhere in the English curriculum, such as literature from Africa, Latin America, India, the Middle East, and Asia.
+This course will teach you how to write convincingly about contemporary cultural texts and issues.
+In order to write thoughtfully, one must be able to "read" thoughtfully.
+So this course will also stress the importance of critically evaluating and analyzing cultural messages.
+Students will analyze, critique, and deconstruct a variety of cultural messages from a variety of genres.
+Ultimately, this course will provide you with the writing skills necessary to participate in academic discourse about the issues, trends, and concepts that are currently shaping our culture.
+Eligible: 12 with a variety of authors from cultures not represented elsewhere in the English curriculum, such as literature from Africa, Latin America, India, the Middle East, and Asia.
 In studying literature and film, students discover that people around the world have important commonalities, but also have interesting differences.
-Independent reading and research from selected collections provide students the opportunity to pursue individual interests.
-Eligible: 12 Credit: $\frac{1}{2}$
+Independent reading and research from selected collections